Gohla/pie/tutorial/src/3_min_sound/1_session/index.md

 `Session::require` should require the task with the top-down context and return its up-to-date output, which we will implement once we've changed `TopDownContext`.
 The dependency check errors can be accessed with `Session::dependency_check_errors`.

-Note that `Session` also has access to `Store`, because the top-down context will need access to the store.
+Note that `Session` also has access to `Store`, because `TopDownContext` needs access to the store.
 The store is mutibly borrowed from `Pie`.
 Therefore, the `Session` struct is generic over the `'p` lifetime, where the `p` stands for `Pie`.
-We can leave out this lifetime in `Pie::new_session`, because the compiler infers it from us, but we must be explicit in structs and impls.
+We can leave out this lifetime in `Pie::new_session`, because the compiler infers it from us, but we must be explicit in structs and most impls.

 Check that the code compiles (but gives warnings) with `cargo check`.